Droshow/copidock/readme.md

 ## 📄 License

+MIT License
 Copyright © 2025 DevsBridge
+Permission is hereby granted, free of charge, to any person obtaining a copy.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.